kupl/MicSE/README.md

 ## Introduction

-MicSE is a tool for verifying and testing Tezos smart contracts written in Michelson.
-Michelson is a native smart contract language of the [Tezos Blockchain](https://tezos.foundation).
+MicSE is a tool for automatically verifying and testing Tezos smart contracts written in Michelson.
+Michelson is the native smart contract language of the [Tezos Blockchain](https://tezos.foundation).

 MicSE can verify the absence of runtime failures of Michelson programs, e.g., no arithmetic overflow.
 Also, MicSE supports verification of user-provided assertions.